AdobeDocs/campaign-standard-learn.en/help/acs/getting-started/getting-started-with-the-ui.md

 team: WWFRE
 ---

-# Getting Started with the UI
+# Get Started with the UI

 This video gives you an overview over Adobe Campaign Standard.